|STAR OF THE FUTURE... SPINEL

 There isn't one!

-But Spinel is still quite a little secret.
-There isn't a lot of Spinel available on the market and it may be that those who know about it, like to keep it to themselves.
+Yet, spinel is still quite a secret.
+There isn't a great deal of spinel available on the market and it may be that those who know about it, like to keep it to themselves.
 When it does show up, they buy it quickly.

 However, we at GemSelect.com are very lucky indeed.
-We get a regular supply of Spinel because we are based smack bang in the middle of the busiest sector of gemstone activity in South East Asia, right here, in Chanthaburi, Thailand.
+We get a regular supply of spinel because we are based in the middle of the busiest sector of gemstone activity in South-East Asia, in Chanthaburi, Thailand.

 Now you know about it too.
 It's really up to you...